The BEST EVER Carmelitas — oatmeal bars with a thick layer of milk chocolate and creamy caramel. Video tutorial and step by step recipe instructions.

 Carmelitas — these bars are my absolute hands-down favorite dessert.
 It’s no secret I’m obsessed with all kinds of desserts, but if you ask me my favorite — these always win.

 These bars aren’t only delicious, but they also have a lot of good memories for me.
 These are the bars my mom and I would make every single year for Christmas growing up.
-I’d get sick from eating too many of these and scolded for stealing them from the plates that were meant to take to neighbors.
+I would eat so many that I’d get sick…and then scolded for stealing the neighbor’s treats…

 How to make Carmelitas:

 - Prepare the caramel filling: add caramels and heavy cream to a saucepan and melt, stirring frequently, until completely smooth.

 - Prepare the crust: mix the butter, sugar, flour, oats, baking soda, vanilla, and salt.
 Half of this mixture forms the bottom crust and the other half goes on top!

 - Bake: Bake the crust first, then add chocolate and caramel in the middle, add the final crust layer, and bake once more!

 Follow those 3 steps and you’re on your way to perfect carmelitas!